| ||Format||Pages||Price|| |

-Tests and criteria as outlined determine the overall usability and stability of chairs in an environment simulating the conditions of use.
+4.1 Tests and criteria as outlined determine the overall usability and stability of chairs in an environment simulating the conditions of use.

-Tests simulate two types of surfaces:
+4.2 Tests simulate two types of surfaces:

-Note 1—(A) Poly(methyl methacrylate) sheet, 0.25 ± 0.03-in.
+Note 1: (A) Poly(methyl methacrylate) sheet, 0.25 ± 0.03-in.
 (6 ± 0.1-mm) thickness; (B) AC exterior glue fir plywood sheet, 0.75 ± 0.08 in.
 (19 ± 0.2 mm) or greater in thickness; (C) polypropylene microfoam sheet; 0.7 ± 0.01-lb/ft3 (11 ± 0.2-kg/m3) density and 0.13 ± 0.01-in.
 (3 ± 0.03-mm) thickness; and (D) glass/tempered sheet, 0.38 ± 0.04-in.
 (10 ± 0.1-mm) thickness.

-Note 2—(A), (B), (C), and (D) shall be roughly the same dimensions, 48 in.
+Note 2: (A), (B), (C), and (D) shall be roughly the same dimensions, 48 in.
 (1219 mm) or greater.

-Note 1—(A) Poly(methyl methacrylate) sheet, 0.25 ± 0.03-in.
+Note 1: (A) Poly(methyl methacrylate) sheet, 0.25 ± 0.03-in.
 (6 ± 0.1-mm) thickness; and (B) AC exterior glue fir plywood sheet, 0.75 ± 0.08 in.
 (19 ± 0.2 mm) or greater in thickness.

-Note 2—(A) and (B) shall be roughly the same dimensions, 48 in.
+Note 2: (A) and (B) shall be roughly the same dimensions, 48 in.
 (1219 mm) or greater.

 1.3 These standard performance requirements are not applicable to chaises, multi-positional chairs, upholstered chairs, or other types of furniture.

-1.3 These standard performance requirements cover the performance of product regarding aspects of outdoor weathering, impact, static load, and rear leg testing.
+1.4 These standard performance requirements cover the performance of product regarding aspects of outdoor weathering, impact, static load, and rear leg testing.

-1.4 Products Manufactured from Recycled Plastics:
+1.5 Products Manufactured from Recycled Plastics:

-1.4.1 Products may be manufactured from recycled plastics as long as the performance requirements are met.
+1.5.1 Products may be manufactured from recycled plastics as long as the performance requirements are met.

-1.5 The values stated in inch-pound units are to be regarded as standard.
+1.6 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.